X3N064/eJPT_programming/README.md

 # Important!!!
 ### this is only for educational purpose.
 I do not have responsibility on whatever you do with my code.

-### This is for my eJPT preperation, This code is from iNE CyberSecurity/courses/5810c2ff/penetration-testing-preliminary-skills-programming.
+### This is for my eJPT preperation, This code is from iNE's Penetration Testing Preliminary Skills Programming course.

 # What does it cover?